Omicron will soon replace Delta as dominant global variant: Experts | Health

 Of the genome submissions sent to the Munich-headquartered Gisaid, a data science initiative that provides the shared genome platform for Covid, the Omicron strain has comprised between 7 per cent and 27 per cent of new submissions over the past month, up until Tuesday.
 The figures refer to all continents except Africa.

-''From current data, it looks like Delta will go down over time relative to Omicron,'' The Straits Times said quoting Dr Maurer-Stroh, who is part of the global team that maintains Gisaid.
+''From current data, it looks like Delta will go down over time relative to Omicron,'' The Straits Times reported, quoting Dr Maurer-Stroh, who is part of the global team that maintains Gisaid.

 The new variant was first detected in South Africa on November 11, and then in Botswana and Hong Kong, before it rippled across more than 110 countries, as at last weekend.